 Additional required items

 - One personal

 - Personal essay that outlines reason for interest in fellowship training

 - Official college/university transcripts

 - If the applicant is a Physician Assistant, submit transcripts from the PA program

-- If the applicant is a NP, submit transcripts from baccalaureate program and master's or doctorate program
+- If the applicant is an NP, submit transcripts from baccalaureate program and master's or doctorate program

 The selection committee carefully reviews each application.
-Individuals considered for an appointment are invited to Mayo Clinic Arizona for an in-person interview.
+Individuals considered for an appointment are invited to Mayo Clinic's campus in Arizona for an in-person interview.